BatyaGG/Trained-by-Demonstration-NAO-Robot-Controlled-via-a-BCI-system-for-Telepresence/README.md

 Other version of packages are not tested, but welcome.
 Report me if have any problems to: b.saduanov@gmail.com

+# Usage

+In order to properly use it, there should be a FieldTrip BCI buffer which handles events in parallel.
+So, you need BCI machine with FieldTrip buffer installed there.
+Also, you will need BCI control interface.
+This script is tested with P300 BCI interface implemented in MATLAB running in parallel with Python script and FieldTrip Buffer.

+However, this script can be useful for various reasons.
+I implemented NAO class, which have cartesian control methods, but the most important is trainTask and preformTask methods which uses my [GMM/GMR implementation](https://github.com/BatyaGG/Gaussian-Mixture-Models) to learn and reproduce mechanical motions of both arms simultaneously.

 # NAO humanoid robot

 <p align="center">